Witt/Thomas Productions: Don Reo

 In 1987, screenwriter Don Reo began his involvement with Witt/Thomas, writing for their NBC project Mama's Boy.
 Reo soon went on to create several series for the company, in conjunction with his nameplate, Impact Zone Productions.
 His first creation was the CBS sitcom Heartland, which starred Brian Keith as a cantankerous Nebraska farmer who moves in with his daughter, son-in-law, and grandchildren.
 The series had a brief run in the spring of 1989, but Reo had other projects for Witt/Thomas that would soon hit the air.
 During the 1990–91 season, two more Reo series from Witt/Thomas premiered: Lenny, a sitcom vehicle for comedian Lenny Clarke, which debuted on CBS in September 1990; and Blossom, an NBC series starring Mayim Bialik whose pilot was previewed on July 5, 1990, and whose series premiere occurred on January 3, 1991.
 Lenny was a ratings failure, and was cancelled by CBS in March 1991; Blossom was more successful, enjoying a strong following among teenaged viewers on NBC's youth-oriented Monday-night comedy block (alongside freshman hit The Fresh Prince of Bel-Air), and ultimately ran until 1995, lasting five seasons.

 Following up his Blossom success for NBC, Reo acquired John Larroquette for a project soon after the conclusion of his long-running sitcom Night Court.
 This resulted in The John Larroquette Show on NBC's fall 1993 schedule.
-Specializing in dark, seedy humor, The John Larroquette Show was often found to be more controversial of a Witt/Thomas series than any of the ones that Susan Harris had created.
-Despite critical acclaim, the series was nearly cancelled by NBC at the end of its first season.
-The network ended up renewing the show on the agreement that Reo and Witt/Thomas would lighten the show's tone, and introduce more upbeat stories.
+The first season of The John Larroquette Show specialized in dark, seedy humor unusual for network television.
+Despite critical acclaim, it was nearly cancelled by NBC at the end of its first season.
+The network ended up renewing the show on the agreement that Reo and Witt/Thomas would lighten the show's tone and introduce more upbeat stories.
 Larroquette went through two more renewal periods on NBC, until getting cancelled in October 1996, just five weeks into its fourth season.
-Reo created one more series for Witt/Thomas, the Rhea Perlman vehicle Pearl, which ran on CBS during the 1996–97 season, in which Perlman herself joined Reo, Witt, Thomas, and Gary S. Levine as an executive producer.
+Reo created one more series for Witt/Thomas, the Rhea Perlman vehicle Pearl, which ran on CBS during the 1996–97 season, in which Perlman joined Reo, Witt, Thomas, and Gary S. Levine as an executive producer.